 Sometimes you stare at your own reflection for so long that, like Narcissus, you risk falling into yourself and drowning.
 Or sometimes you stare at a screen so long that attention becomes so fractured that there seems to be little self left to discover.
 We always run the risk of either ruining ourselves in vain conceit or losing ourselves in fractured stimuli.
 But sometimes you look at your reflection in a way that forces a reckoning, like that bird that flew into the window.
 You crash into your own reflection so hard that you simply remember who you are, remember that you are not another bird, you give thanks to those who help you remember, and you get back to doing what you are here to do.

-An alum of the Center’s Courage to Lead for Young Leaders & Activists, Andrew Johnson is a writer, speaker and community activist living and working in the midtown area of Kansas City, Missouri.
-He is the executive director of Pilgrim Center, a public chapel providing an open space where neighbors connect and build a stronger community.
+Andrew Johnson is a writer, speaker and community activist living and working in the midtown area of Kansas City, Missouri.
+He attended both the Courage & Renewal Academy for Leaders as well as Courage to Lead for Young Leaders & Activists.
+Andrew is the executive director of Pilgrim Center, a public chapel providing an open space where neighbors connect and build a stronger community.
 For more info you can visit suchsmallhope.com or pilgrimcenterkc.org.
-He is the author of On Earth As It Is, forthcoming October 2017.
+He is the author of On Earth As It Is.